Probing type-II Ising pairing using the spin-mixing parameter: Introduction

-The value of $b^{2}_{\mathbf{k},s}$ characterizes the strength of spin-orbit interaction in a band, while its anisotropy with respect to SQAs reflects the anisotropy of SOC and describes the preferred direction of the intrinsic SOC fields (Zeeman-like field) and spin polarization \cite{zimmermann2012}.
-Thus, calculating $b^{2}_{\mathbf{k},s}$ and its anisotropy for individual Fermi pockets should infer their potential contribution to the Ising pairing.

-We apply our approach to three centrosymmetric 1T-polytype monolayer TMDCs classified as potential type-II Ising superconductors \cite{Wang2019}: PdTe$_2$, NbTe$_2$, TiSe$_2$, and discuss robustness of the intrinsic Zeeman-like field that can be linked to Ising superconductivity in these materials.
-Our results confirm a strong Ising pairing in PdTe$_2$, in a perfect agreement with a recent experimental study \cite{Liu2020}.
-Similar, but slightly weaker Ising pairing is expected in TiSe$_2$, while for NbTe$_2$ the almost isotropic $b^2$ suggests no type-II Ising superconductivity.
+We test the proposed method using first principles calculations applied to three centrosymmetric 1T-polytype monolayer TMDCs classified as potential type-II Ising superconductors \cite{Wang2019}: PdTe$_2$, NbTe$_2$, TiSe$_2$.
+Our results confirm a strong Ising pairing in PdTe$_2$, with the in-plane upper critical fields $B_{\textrm{c2},\parallel}(T)$ up to 10 Tesla, in a perfect agreement with a recent experimental study \cite{Liu2020}.
+Monolayer TiSe$_2$, besides significant out-of-plane spin polarization of bands around the Brillouin Zone center, is characterized by much weaker $B_{\textrm{c2},\parallel}(T)$, while for NbTe$_2$ the almost isotropic $b^2$ suggests no type-II Ising superconductivity.

 The proposed method is very versatile, can be easily implemented in numerical codes, and its application is not restricted only to 2D systems.
 It can be used to extend high-throughput screening calculations \cite{Wang2019} of 2D Ising type-II superconductors and can give an insight into SOC contribution to the critical field anisotropy in bulk superconductors.